Home · Blog · Thorough Examination

 Thorough examinationSafety assessment at statutory intervalsCompetent person (independent)LOLER Reg.
 9

-Pre-use inspectionDaily check before useOperator / userLOLER Reg.
+Pre-use inspectionDaily check before useOperator or userLOLER Reg.
 9(3)(d)

 Routine maintenanceKeep in working orderMaintenance technicianPUWER Reg.
 5